nextstrain/avian-flu/README.md

 Please see [nextstrain.org/docs](https://nextstrain.org/docs) for details about augur and pathogen builds.

+# Creating a custom build
+The easiest way to generate your own, custom avian-flu build is to use the  quickstart-build as a starting template.
+Simply clone the quickstart-build, run with the example data, and edit the Snakefile to customize.
+This build includes example data and a simplified, heavily annotated Snakefile that goes over the structure of Snakefiles and annotates rules and inputs/outputs that can be modified.
+This build, with it's own readme, is available [here]().

 ## Features unique to avian flu builds

 ### cleavage site annotations